thonguyen1302/buildings_search/README.md

 ![alt tag](https://github.com/thonguyen1302/buildings_search/blob/master/docs/search_result.png "search_result.png")

-Sometime we can see the paging if the result has more than 10 building
+Sometime we can see the paging if the result has more than 10 buildings
 ![alt tag](https://github.com/thonguyen1302/buildings_search/blob/master/docs/paging.png "paging.png")

 * We also see the map view